yzjedu/cs151-lab10-caitlin_john_lab10/algorithm.md

 1. Create a table
 2. Try:
+   1. open file for reading
          1. For line in file:
             1. Split lines with commas
             2. Convert rows 2, 3, and 4 into integers
             3. Add row to table list via append()
          2. Close file
 3. If file is not found output error
 4. Return table